 Venue: Snape Maltings Concert Hall, Orford Church, Britten Studio

-Good Friday St Matthew Passion at Birmingham Symphony Hall
+Good Friday St John Passion at Birmingham Symphony Hall

 Venue: Birmingham Symphony Hall